Advocating for the continuation and preservation of the community-based behavioral health outpatient treatment models.

 She is recognized for her commitment to building strategic alliances and partnerships between agencies that share the common goal of increasing and assuring access to care for the most vulnerable populations.

-As Clinical Director for the BHNYC IPA, she is currently dedicated to the transformational efforts required for assisting member agencies in keeping pace with the challenges associated with an evolving health care service delivery landscape.
+Currently serving as CEO of Behavioral Health NYC IPA, she is dedicated to the transformational efforts required for assisting member agencies in keeping pace with the challenges associated with an evolving health care service delivery landscape.

 Tracy is a NYS licensed clinical social worker (R designation).
 She also earned a post graduate certificate in Aging from the Brookdale Center on Aging/Hunter College.
 As an adjunct faculty member at the New School for Social Research- Graduate School of Management and Urban Professions, she initiated and taught the core curriculum course for their inaugural Gerontological Post Graduate Case Management Certificate program.